Fraction worksheet settings

 FAQ:

-Can I recreate the same worksheet later?
+Can I recreate the same worksheet?

-Why did the tool remove zero from my denominator range?
+Why did the denominator warning appear?

-Why are the raw and final answers different?
+Why are raw and final answers different?

 Glossary: